Spinodal Gravitational Waves: The theory

 In a region \be \Ts = 0.3879\Lambda < T < \Ts'=0.4057\Lambda \ee around the critical temperature there are three different states available to the system for a given temperature.
 The thermodynamically preferred one is the state that minimizes the free energy, namely a state on one of the blue curves.
 The states on the dashed, brown curves are not globally preferred but they are locally thermodynamically stable, i.e.~they are metastable.
 This follows from the convexity of the free energy, which indicates a positive specific heat \be c_v \equiv \frac{d \mathcal{E}}{dT} \,. \ee This can be more clearly seen from the positive slope of the dashed, brown curves in \fig{free}(bottom).
 At the temperatures $\Ts$ and $\Ts'$ the metastable curves meet the dotted-dashed, red curve.
 States on the latter are locally unstable since their specific heat is negative.
 This region is known as the spinodal region.

 In terms of an effective potential for the expectation value of the scalar operator, $ \langle \mathcal{O} \rangle$, the region outside the range $(\Ts,\Ts')$ corresponds to temperatures for which the potential has only one minimum and therefore there is a unique available state.
 In contrast, for temperatures within the range $(\Ts,\Ts')$ the effective potential has two minima and one maximum.
 The global minimum corresponds to a stable state on a blue curve, the local but not global minimum corresponds to a metastable state on a brown curve, and the maximum corresponds to an unstable state on the red curve.
+Plots of the effective potential, together with discussions of its properties, can be found in \cite{smith2023talk,Jorge,Mateos:toappear}.

 As anticipated, we see that the phase diagram in \fig{free} is generic in the sense that there are no large ratios of energy densities, in contrast to e.g.~\cite{Attems:2017ezz,Attems:2019yqn}, where $\E_\textrm{high}$ and $\E_\textrm{low}$ differed by more than two orders of magnitude.